Dale Earnhardt Sr. Always Cringed at a Very Specific Compliment

 Dale Earnhardt Sr. was used to getting compliments during his lengthy NASCAR run.
 He was one of the best drivers in motorsports.
-He’s a seven-time Winston Cup Series champion and a member of the NASCAR Hall of Fame.
-According to his son, Dale Earnhardt Jr., there was one specific compliment that his father did not appreciate hearing.
+He’s a seven-time Winston Cup Series champion and a NASCAR Hall of Fame member.
+According to his son, Dale Earnhardt Jr., there was one specific compliment his father did not appreciate hearing.

 It’s been 20 years since the death of Dale Earnhardt Sr.

 Dale Earnhardt Sr. had one lap to go.
 He was in the final stages of the 2001 Daytona 500 when tragedy struck.
 Earnhardt made contact with Sterling Marlin on the final lap of the race.
 The contact forced a collision with Ken Schrader and sent Earnhardt head-on into the outside wall.
 He died of head trauma at the age of 49.